jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/paper-item/README.md

 Material design: [Lists](https://www.google.com/design/spec/components/lists.html)

-`<paper-item>` is a non-interactive list item.
+`<paper-item>` is an interactive list item.
 By default, it is a horizontal flexbox.

     <paper-item>Item</paper-item>